Are Large Language Models Robust Coreference Resolvers?: Conclusion

 \section{Conclusion}

-In this paper, we study how well instruction-tuned language models (e.g., InstructGPT) resolve coreference via zero-shot prompting.
-We demonstrate the feasibility of this approach on the CoNLL-2012 benchmark and its zero-shot generalizability across a wide range of domains, languages, and time periods.
-Nonetheless, coreference resolution is still a very challenging task under zero-shot setting due to the reliance on a strong mention detection system.
-Given the emerging effectiveness of large language models on a variety of NLP tasks and the importance of adapting coreference resolution models to different domains, we hope this study can help shed some light on future research in both directions.
+In this paper, we study how well instruction-tuned language models resolve coreference via prompting.
+We demonstrate the feasibility of this approach on the CoNLL-2012 benchmark, surpassing previous unsupervised systems but still underperforming state-of-the-art supervised models.
+Interestingly, prompting instruction-tuned LMs appears to generalize well across a wide range of domains, languages, and time periods, particularly if no training examples are given.
+Nonetheless, it still trails behind continued learning with a large training corpus in the source domain and a handful of annotated examples in the target domain.